Option files¶

 file only once if it is specified multiple times.

-option is specified on ctags
+Finally if --options=PATHNAME option is specified on ctags command line,

 option files specified are load.

---options=PATHNAME
+--options=PATHNAME option¶

-option, but you can only specify a
+Exuberant Ctags also has the --options option, but you can only specify a

 single file to load.
 Universal Ctags extends the option in two aspects: